Prithviraj Kapoor: Early life and education

-Prithviraj Kapoor was born as Prithvinath Kapoor on 3 November 1906 in Samundri, British India, into a Punjabi Hindu Khatri family of the Kapoor gotra.
+Prithviraj Kapoor was born as Prithvinath Kapoor on 3 November 1906 in Samundri, British India, into a Punjabi Hindu Khatri family.
 His father, Dewan Basheshwarnath Kapoor, was a police officer in the Indian Imperial Police.
 His grandfather, Dewan Keshavmal Kapoor, and his great-grandfather, Dewan Murli Mal Kapoor, were Tehsildars in Samundri near Lyallpur.
-Kapoor was the eldest of eight siblings, five boys (including Prithviraj and Trilok Kapoor, also an actor) and three girls.
-Film producer Surinder Kapoor, father of actors and producers Anil, Boney and Sanjay Kapoor, was a cousin of Prithviraj Kapoor.
+Kapoor was the eldest of eight siblings; five boys (including actor Trilok Kapoor) and three girls.
+His cousin was film producer Surinder Kapoor, the father of Anil Kapoor, Boney Kapoor and Sanjay Kapoor.

 Kapoor's childhood was largely spent in Lyallpur District, where his grandparents and extended family lived.
-Later, his father was transferred to Peshawar, North West Frontier Province, and after some years, the family moved there, while retaining house and property in Lyallpur.
-Kapoor studied initially at Lyallpur Khalsa College then in Lyallpur, and later at Edwardes College in Peshawar, where he received his Bachelor of Arts.
-He also went on to study law for a year before deciding to go into acting.
+A few years later the family shifted to Peshawar but retained their holdings in Lyallpur.
+Kapoor studied initially at Lyallpur Khalsa College, and later at Edwardes College in Peshawar, where he received his Bachelor of Arts.
+He also went on to study law for a year before deciding to become an actor.